Capital Gains & Qualified Dividends Tax Calculator (2025)

 Inputs

-Do not include capital gains or qualified dividends here.
+Exclude capital gains and qualified dividends here.

 Taxed at ordinary rates.